 - In the United Kingdom and Ireland it is possible to include slight variants of a mark in one registration as a “series” of marks.
 Are all the variants important, and are they all covered by EUTMs, or should the national UK and/or Irish registrations be maintained?

-- Trade mark protection in some countries is obtained by re-registering United Kingdom trade mark registrations there.
-It may not always be possible to obtain protection by registering EUTMs there.
+- Trade mark protection in some countries is obtained by re-registering UK trade mark registrations there.
+It may not always be possible to obtain protection by re-registering EUTMs.
 Even where possible, this may result in the loss of prior rights.

 - The geographical coverage of national registrations may be greater.
 For example, a Danish national trade mark registration covers Greenland and the Faroe Islands; an EUTM does not.